BeycanPress/cryptopay-lite/readme.txt

-=== Bitcoin, Ethereum cryptocurrency payments gateway - WordPress & WooCommerce ===
+=== Bitcoin, Ethereum cryptocurrency payment gateway - WordPress & WooCommerce ===
-Contributors: BeycanPress
+Contributors: BeycanPress LLC
-Tags: Bitcoin, Ethereum, Binance Smart Chain, Blockchain, Networks, Cryptocurrency, Payments, Gateway, WordPress, WooCommerce Requires at least: 5.0
+Tags: Bitcoin, Ethereum, Binance Smart Chain, Blockchain, Networks, Cryptocurrency, Payment, Gateway, WordPress, WooCommerce Requires at least: 5.0
-Tested up to: 6.2.2
+Tested up to: 6.3
 Requires PHP: 7.4
-Stable Tag: 1.2.6
+Stable Tag: 1.3.0
-Version: 1.2.6
+Version: 1.3.0
 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

 == Description ==

-Bitcoin, Ethereum cryptocurrency payments gateway, With CryptoPay, you can receive payments on your WordPress sites with many Blockchain networks, especially WooCommerce, and the currencies (tokens) under these networks.
+Bitcoin, Ethereum cryptocurrency payment gateway for WooCommerce & WordPress, With CryptoPay, you can receive payments on your WordPress sites with many Blockchain networks, especially WooCommerce, and the currencies (tokens) under these networks.
 You can also integrate it with other plugins thanks to the API.
 You can also receive payments directly with crypto wallets such as MetaMask, Trust Wallet, Binance Wallet and Phantom.

-**Review with video**
+**WooCommerce cryptocurrency payment gateway review with video**
 <iframe width="560" height="315" src="https://www.youtube.com/embed/3vaoFL4XG10" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 **What advantages does CryptoPay provide you?**